nidone/AI-Safety-Project/index.md

 title: Home - AI Safety Project
 ---

-# Evaluating LLM Safety for Youth
+# Evaluating LLM Safety for Youth: An AI Safety Course Project

-In this project, I aim to evaluate the safety of large language models (LLMs), focusing specifically on their potential negative impacts on the emotional and cognitive development of youth.
+In this project, I aim to evaluate the safety of large language models (LLMs), focusing specifically on their potential negative impacts on the emotional and cognitive development of youth, such as reduced real-world connection, negative impacts on learning, exposure to inappropriate content, and misleading advice.

 ## Background